ericcornelissen/svgo-action/README.md

 | `svgo-options`         | Specify the [SVGO] configuration file   | `"svgo.config.js"` | [docs](/docs/options.md#svgo-options)         |
 | `svgo-version`         | The (major) version of [SVGO] to use    | `2`                | [docs](/docs/options.md#svgo-version)         |

-#### In the Workflow file

-The first way to configure the Action is inside the Workflow file, after the `repo-token`.
+To configure these you add them to the Workflow file.
 For example:

 ```yaml
 with: